Information Posts

 Dear Parents,

-As of next week, we will be putting the children into flexible maths groupings.
+As of next week, we will be putting the children into flexible Maths groupings.
 They will all still be learning the same topics, but in groups that enable them to access the learning at a pace that suits them.

 Thank you for your continued support